SEO ·

 When a webpage links to another, it passes a part of its authority to the destination page.
 This is true for internal and external links.

-Let’s say you have a relatively new page with no external websites linking to it.
 You can boost it by having some of your top-performing pages link to it.
 This link equity sharing should be an essential part of your internal link-building strategy.

 First, make a list of your top-performing pages.
 You can quickly get this information from Google Search Console.
-Then, explore the linking opportunities from these pages to new or low-performing pages with related content.

 Define topic clusters with mindful internal linking

-Internal linking is an easy way to create a neatly structured topic cluster.
-You will have a pillar article at the center of the cluster.
-It could be a comprehensive article that touches on many ideas, and each of these ideas is expanded into a cluster page.
+You'll likely have a comprehensive article in your topic cluster that touches on many ideas, and each of these ideas is expanded into a cluster page.

 Creating topic clusters through internal linking has many benefits, including:

-• Helping search engines understand your content.
+Helping search engines understand your content.

-• Making it easy for your visitors to find information.
+Making it easy for your visitors to find information.

-• Passing the authority of pillar pages to all the cluster pages.
+Passing the authority of pillar pages to all the cluster pages.

-When a search engine understands the context better, it may lead to a better ranking.
 Well-structured clusters show search engines how extensively you cover each topic.
 This helps establish your website as an authority on a keyword or a topic.

 Strengthen top-performing pages with internal links